MKLab-ITI/pygrank/documentation/measures.md

 ### <kbd>Supervised</kbd> pRule

+Computes an assessment of stochastic ranking fairness by obtaining the fractional comparison of average scores between sensitive-attributed nodes and the rest the rest.
-Computes an assessment of stochastic ranking fairness.z Values near 1 indicate full fairness, whereas lower values indicate disparate impact.
+Values near 1 indicate full fairness (statistical parity), whereas lower values indicate disparate impact.
-Known ranks correspond to whether nodes are sensitive.
+Known ranks correspond to the binary sensitive attribute checking whether nodes are sensitive.
 Usually, pRule > 80% is considered fair.
 Initializes the supervised measure with desired graph signal outcomes.